-Such deletions, as we will see, are commonplace in Gilpin’s tours; more interesting, however, is the shifting language Gilpin employs when he makes claims for the natural.
-Where the published tour offers us the lower lake as “the most beautiful part,” the Lakes manuscript claims it as “perfectly natural,” while in the earlier Wye manuscript notebook that same scene “is very fine.
+Such deletions, as we will see, are commonplace in the manuscripts of Gilpin’s tours; more interesting, however, are shifts in language about the “natural.”
+Where the published tour offers us the lower lake as “the most beautiful part,” the “Tour through England” manuscript claims that it is “perfectly natural,” while in the earlier “Wye Tour” manuscript notebook that same scene “is very fine.
 It gives the idea of appears to be a noble bay, formed by a creek, running up a woody country; and several little light skiffs upon it impress the idea.
 On every side, the ground falls easily; & in nature all is pure nature; not the least mark of a spade is left.”
-In the published account of Blenheim, that is, Gilpin has effectively moved away from claiming the landscape as natural; but in the manuscripts we see him struggling more directly with the problem.
-The change in phrase “It gives the idea of appears to be” is minor in some respects, but it points to the problem at the heart of Gilpin’s picturesque vision: while the first phrase acknowledges the associationism of that vision, the second attempts to suppress the mechanics of association in favor of the immediacy of vision, only then to fall back into the language of impressing the “ideas”; and this is then followed by Gilpin’s acknowledgment of artifice only as absence (“not the least mark of the spade is left”) and consequently by a vision of “pure nature.”
-As we move between vision and revision, that is, we can see Gilpin’s picturesque waiver between acknowledging the contingency of a culturally constructed “nature” and a desire for it to be the object of unmediated appreciation.
+In the published account of Blenheim, that is, Gilpin has backed away from the claim that the landscape is natural; but in the manuscripts we see him struggling with the problem.
+The change in the phrase “It gives the idea of appears to be” is minor in some respects, but it points to the problem at the heart of Gilpin’s picturesque vision: while the first phrase acknowledges the associationism of that vision, the second attempts to suppress the mechanics of association in favor of the immediacy of vision, but then falls back into the language of impressing ideas; and this is then followed by Gilpin’s acknowledgment of artifice only as absence (“not the least mark of the spade is left”) and consequently by a vision of “pure nature.”
+In the movement between vision and revision, Gilpin’s picturesque waivers between acknowledging the contingency of a culturally constructed “nature” and a desire for it to be the object of unmediated appreciation.

-One of the reasons for deleting some of the more direct criticism of Blenheim was no doubt his friend Mason’s championing of Brown; but another is that Gilpin was also concerned to offer Blenheim as a fit landscape for national self-representation.
-For all its faults—faults largely suppressed in the published tour—Blenheim’s grandeur, even its departures from “nature,” can be justified because the landscape speaks to the public and to the nation: in the published tour—though not in the notebooks—Gilpin goes out of his way to praise the Parliamentary inscription on the column which records the gift of the estate by a grateful nation: with its mixture of artifice and nature, of the beautiful and the “noble” (another of those word choices repeatedly marked by deletion or replacement, second thoughts and revision), Blenheim allows Gilpin to construct a suitably national vision of nature and a natural vision of nation underpinned by a martial aristocracy and a sovereign Parliament.
+One reason for deleting some of the more direct criticism of Blenheim was no doubt Mason’s championing of Brown; but another is that Gilpin was concerned to offer Blenheim as a fit landscape for national self-representation.
+For all its faults—largely suppressed in the published tour—Blenheim’s grandeur, even its departures from “nature,” can be justified because the landscape speaks to the public and to the nation: in the published tour—though not in the notebooks—Gilpin goes out of his way to praise the Parliamentary inscription on the column recording the gift of the estate to a grateful nation: with its mixture of artifice and nature, of the beautiful and the “noble” (another word repeatedly marked by deletion or replacement), Blenheim allows Gilpin to construct a suitably national vision of nature and a natural vision of nation underpinned by a martial aristocracy and a sovereign Parliament.
+[Should the inscription be quoted?]